Alon-bdTEC/Android-app-project-FITNOTE/README.md

 - **Exercise Tracking**: Record various workout activities such as running, walking, cycling, weightlifting, and more.
 - **Data Visualization**: View detailed statistics and visual representations of workout progress over time.
-- **Social Sharing**: Share workout achievements, progress milestones, and challenges with friends and followers.
+- **Social Sharing**: Share workout achievements, progress milestones, and challenges with friends and followers via whatsapp.
-- **Friend Interactions**: Connect with friends, comment on each other's activities, and provide encouragement.
-- **Leaderboards**: Compete and compare workout achievements on leaderboards within your social circle.
+- **Friend Interactions**: With those messages to freinds, connect and comment on each other's activities, and provide encouragement.
+Compete and compare workout achievements with others.

 ## Screenshots